It’s hard to beat a long weekend in a beautiful cabin that’s a stone’s throw from Shenandoah National Park and miles of trails along Skyline Drive.

 A stay at one-bedroom Breccia Cabin wows with spectacular vistas.
 This cabin is one of more than a dozen cabins located at Shenandoah Woods.

-Inside, you’ll find a vaulted open beam ceiling, a stone fireplace with gas logs and a full kitchen.
-Outside, revel in the far-reaching views from the hot tub.
+Inside, you’ll find a vaulted open beam ceiling, a stone fireplace and a full kitchen.
+Outside, revel in the far-reaching views from the warm soothing hot tub.

 #12: Blue Smoke Mountain Cabin (New Market)

-This two-bedroom cabin offers total seclusion and relaxation thanks to its location, tucked away on six mountainous acres.
+This two-bedroom cabin offers the perfect spot for total seclusion and relaxation thanks to its location, tucked away on six mountainous acres.

-Chill out by the large brick fireplace or drink a glass of your favorite wine from the bed swing on the sizeable screened-in porch.
+Chill out by the large brick fireplace or drink a glass of wine from the bed swing or lounge chairs on the sizeable screened-in porch.

 #13: Overlook Loft (Elkton)